- About Us

 We are committed to reclaiming our country, our core values and spiritual foundation for our children and families.
 Too many children live in poverty and suffer from preventable illness, neglect, abuse, inadequate education and violence.
 These problems are solvable if we each do our part.
 Right now, our nation has the ability to:

-The Problem: Today, 16.1 million children in America, more than 1 in 5, are poor, the majority living in working families.
-The burden of poverty falls disproportionately on minority children, with 1 in 3 Black and Latino children affected compared to more than 1 in 10 White children.
+The Problem: Today, 14.7 million children in America, nearly 1 in 5, are poor, two-thirds living in working families.
+The burden of poverty falls disproportionately on minority children, with nearly 2 in 5 Black and 1 in 3 Latino children affected compared to less than 1 in 10 White children.

 Why It Matters: Poor children lag behind their peers in many ways beyond income; they are less healthy, trail in emotional and intellectual development, and do not perform as well in school.
 The challenges that poor children face accumulate and interact, casting long shadows throughout their lives.
 Every year that we keep children in poverty costs our nation half a trillion dollars in lost productivity, poorer health and increased crime.